osstotalsoft/atlas/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# :wink: Contributor Code of Conduct

 Our company values guide us in our day-to-day interactions and decision-making.
 Our open source projects are no exception.
 Trust, respect, collaboration and transparency are core values we believe should live and breathe within our projects.